REST (ADAP)

 Return Mode

-This option allows you to parse search results so they can be more easily interpreted by applications.
-By adding “?returnMode=array” to the URL of a standard search operation, you activate this option.
-With this option, attribute values are arranged in an array, regardless of the quantity of attribute values.
-Without this option, attribute values are arranged in an array only if there are two or more attribute values.
+array (attribute values are arranged in an array, regardless of the quantity of attribute values.
+Without this option, attribute values are arranged in an array only if there are two or more attribute values.)

 Field | Value |